0xfe/vexflow/README.md

 If you're not a developer and just want to write and share your music, go to [My VexFlow](http://my.vexflow.com).

+## Releases

+Pre-built binary releases are available in the `releases/` directory of this tree.

 ## Resources

 To learn and contribute, check out the [VexFlow Wiki](https://github.com/0xfe/vexflow/wiki).